risingwavelabs/risingwave-docs-legacy/docs/install-run-connect.md

 <details>
   <summary>Install and run from a Docker image (Linux & macOS)</summary>

 As prerequisites, you need to install and run [Docker Desktop](https://docs.docker.com/get-docker/) in your environment.

-  Start RisingWave in single-binary playground mode:
+Start RisingWave in single-binary playground mode.

 ```shell
 docker run -it --pull=always -p 4566:4566 -p 5691:5691 risingwavelabs/risingwave:latest playground